Quantum Cryptanalysis of Farfalle and (Generalised) Key-Alternating Feistel Networks: Extracting a secret value from Simon's period in GFNs

 where $\alpha=x$ and $\sigma\in \mathbb{F}^n_2$ is a non-zero fixed and known constant.
 Thus, we are considering the function $s:\mathbb{F}^n_2\rightarrow \mathbb{F}^n_2$ given by

 Since $F$ is publicly known function, let us now consider the function $\Delta:\mathbb{F}^n_2\rightarrow \mathbb{F}^n_2$ defined by

-It is not difficult that see that the function $\Delta$ has (at least) the non-trivial periods $\{k,\sigma,k\oplus \sigma\}$.
-However, the problem which remains to be solved is how to implement the function $\Delta$ efficiently in quantum/classical environment, without performing infeasible amount of measurements (or applications of Simon's algorithm).
-In order to solve this problem, one may consider the following two approaches.
+Note that the function $\Delta$ has (at least) the non-trivial periods $\{k,\sigma,k\oplus \sigma\}$.
+The problem which remains to be solved is how to implement the function $\Delta$ efficiently in quantum/classical environment, without performing an infeasible amount of measurements (or applications of Simon's algorithm).
+In order to solve this problem, one may consider the following approaches.